zaps166/NFSIISE/README.md

 ## Patches:

 * This directory contains patch for SDL 2.0.3 (SDL 2.0.4 has already this bugfix).
 It allows to use all axes in DualShock3 gamepad!
 You must also modify "nfs2se.conf" file (Joystick0Axes, Joystick0Buttons).

+## Additional information:

+* The game doesn't work on OS X due to different stack alignment (OS X needs 16 bytes, the game has 4 bytes).
+* The game is not tested under *BSD systems.
+Probably it can run after a few code changes.